Celaque National Park: Establishment

-Between 1970-1980 The Honduran Forestry Development Corporation (HFDC) lead intense logging throughout Celaque’s peaks.
+Between 1970 and 1980 The Honduran Forestry Development Corporation (HFDC) lead intense logging throughout Celaque's peaks.
 The result was a loss in biodiversity and vital resources to the communities.
 However, logging was not the only cause of loss of forests.
-The communities inside the park’s perimeters have created open forest patches due to small-scale farming.
+The communities inside the park's perimeters have created open forest patches due to small-scale farming.
 The people of La Campa, a town close by, grew nervous and formed a grassroots organization to try to stop the logging.
 Their goal was met in 1987 when the National Congress of Honduras made Celaque a national park.
 By forming the park, some 266 km2 were nationally protected from logging, agriculture, outside incursion and market-related forestry exploitation.

-Early Progress
+Early progress

 The success of the park was unknown until recent studies.
 Between the years 1987-1998 it was found that the area of open forested land decreased while mature forests became the largest forest class in the park.
 Forest fragmentation (measurement of area of bare patches and distances from one patch to another) decreased in areas without villages but increased in inhabited areas.
 However, with further examination, these results are less impressive.
 In the 11-year period the environment of the park had changed dramatically.
 These results were found in high elevations, remote and uninhabited areas of the park and in areas where the environment under examination was previously established.
 Meaning that the increase in mature forests was found in areas that already had mature trees but not in areas where open forest or agriculture land had been previously.
-Though the results of the park’s conservation efforts were positive they aren’t enough to save Celaque’s biodiversity.
+Though the results of the park's conservation efforts were positive they aren't enough to save Celaque's biodiversity.

 Conservation studies

-More recent studies on Celaque’s Conservation efforts have shown less positive results.
-The change in the park’s environment had slowed down after 1995.
+More recent studies on Celaque's Conservation efforts have shown less positive results.
+The change in the park's environment had slowed down after 1995.
 Though the park prohibits outside logging and agriculture, it does not restrict the communities that live inside the boundaries.
 The patchwork on the edges of the park had grown dramatically due to increase in community agriculture.
 Deeper inside the park more agriculture land is being used and much of that land is using unsustainable fertilizers.
 Inhabitants have also grown intensely.
-8 communities in Celaque’s upper third create a patchwork of villages.
+8 communities in Celaque's upper third create a patchwork of villages.
 However, only 6% of the land is dedicated to small-scale farming and most of the damage is still being done through illegal logging and commercial agriculture.
 Due to the recent high demand of coffee beans, the slopes contain more coffee plantations than ever.